 NOTE: Your operating system may automatically configure most of the options available in system setup, thus overriding options that you set through system setup.
 (An exception is the External Hot Key option, which you can disable or enable only through system setup.)
 For more information on configuring features for your operating system, see the Windows Help and Support Center.
-To access help, see page 12.
+To access the Windows Help and Support Center, see page 12.